git-steven/git-steven.github.io/_posts/20260319-geometry-coupling-part 1.md

 But beneath the diagrams lies something more mechanical.
 Software systems obey structural forces.

-⛓️ **Coupling** is one of them, and like gravity, it can be ignored for a time, but it cannot be escaped.
+ ⛓️ **Coupling** is one of them, and like gravity, it can be ignored for a time but it cannot be escaped.

 ## 📚 References